cout/baby_metroid/NOTES.md

 changes to a room after it has been loaded.
 PLMs are used for the shot and collision reaction handlers for special blocks (type 3h and Bh).

-Similar to other headers, the pointer to the PLM header is known as the PLM ID.

 There are different kinds of PLM headers.
-A block PLM header has two
+A room or block PLM header has two parts:
-parts:

 | Offset | Size | Description          |
 +--------+------+----------------------+